 - Project Improvement Fund (Lead: Ron Payne/ Assisted by Sonia Nayak)

 - Key Performance Indicators (Lead: Scott Wells)

 - Key Performance Indicators or KPIs are a class of metrics used at the project-level to measure progress toward the project's strategic goals.
 There is at least one KPI per strategic sub-goal.

 - Project Change Control (Lead: Scott Wells)

 - The change control process allows for documentation of project changes that affect technical, schedule, cost/budget, staff, project-wide key performance indicators, area metrics, scope, and/or other baseline changes.
 Any XSEDE staff member may submit a request to modify the execution of the project, which requires the completion of a Project Change Request (PCR).
-Blank PCR forms are located on the Project Change Control wiki page linked to above.
+The PCR form is located on the Project Change Control wiki page linked to above.

-- Schedule and Instructions for Project Reports and Annual Program Plans (Lead: Leslie Morsek)
+- Schedule and Instructions for Project Reports and Annual Program Plans (Lead: Noni Ledford)

 - Interim reports, an Annual Report, and other ad-hoc reports are required for the XSEDE project by NSF.
 The reporting process provides a schedule, a report template, and detailed directions for each step of the reporting process.

 - Risk Management is key to the success of XSEDE.
 By identifying risks, their triggers, mitigation strategy and contingency plans, XSEDE can reduce the risk and keep moving forward.
 Before each quarterly meeting, risk owners will be asked to review their risks, providing any updates and adding any new risks that may have appeared.
 A risk Report/review may be given at the quarterly meetings.